iyioon/iyioon-notes/docs/Features/LaTeX Math Support.md

 # LaTeX Math Support

-LaTeX math is supported using MathJax.
+LaTeX math is supported using MathJax. test

 Inline math looks like $f(x) = x^2$.
 The input for this is `$f(x) = x^2$`.
 Use `$...$`.